realrate/Causing/docs/education.md

 effects from the previous graph.
 This is due to the mediating education variable directly passing the full effect to wage but passing the negative effect via potential experience and there being halved.
-Note tha this path is due to the fact that longer education means shorter potential experience.
+Note that this path is due to the fact that longer education means shorter potential experience.
 In total we expect from the model that one more year of education increases hourly wage by 50 Cents.